 Here’s my story.

 I was born in the heart of SoHo.
 A true, native New Yorker.
 At 5, I moved to Michigan, where my mom’s side of the family lived.
 Michigan was everything New York City was not: green, spacious, smelled nice, ultra-hospitable.
 Picture it: NYC street kid suddenly turned suburbia-dweller.

 Transplanting from the NYC streets to Michigan at the age of nine was my first real glimpse into understanding how one’s surrounding physical environment shapes our living experience.

 Fast forward to college.

 I graduated from the University of Michigan with a degree in Organizational Studies and emphases on Economics and Strategy.
-I had no idea what I wanted to do.
+I had no idea what I wanted to do professionally.
 What I did know: I was a problem solver, I was task-oriented, and I enjoyed dealing with people.

 I knew in my heart I did not feel rewarded by the work for a variety of reasons.

 At the same time, circumstances in my former boss’s *third* real estate venture led him to buy out his partners.
 These partners carried out much of the business’s legwork.
-To name a few: acquisitions, asset management, accounting, and property management.
+To name a few: acquisitions, asset management, property management, and accounting.

 In no capacity was I qualified to absorb any of these responsibilities.
 I had no experience, no industry knowledge, no educational background on the subject whatsoever.